vBlackOut/PyRouter/Documentation/Dependance.md

 ### Description for yaml
-Yaml is the creator configuration file, i'm choose for easy build configuration
+Yaml is the configuration file format, i choose for easy build configuration

 ### Description for flask